Chhattisgarh Rajyotsava: Celebrations

 The first Chhattisgarh Rajyotsava was celebrated on 1 November 2000, immediately after the state’s formation.
-The inaugural event was held at the Science College Ground, Raipur, where the then Chief Minister Ajit Jogi and first chief guest Sonia Gandhi formally inaugurated the celebrations with a grand cultural program showcasing the folk traditions of different districts.
+The inaugural event was held at the Science College Ground, Raipur, where the then Chief Minister Ajit Jogi and the first chief guest, Sonia Gandhi formally inaugurated the celebrations with a grand cultural program showcasing the folk traditions of different districts.
 Since 2004, the Rajyotsava has grown into a multi-day cultural and industrial festival organised annually by the Government of Chhattisgarh at the Rajyotsava Maidan, Naya Raipur.
 The event now spans several days and includes folk performances, handicraft exhibitions, food fairs, and state-level award ceremonies such as the Rajyotsava Samman that recognises contributions to art, literature, and public service.
 Major celebrations take place in Raipur and Naya Raipur, but district-level programs are also organised across the state.
 The festival has become an annual symbol of Chhattisgarh’s unity, cultural diversity, and progress since its formation.
 From 2019 to 2022, the main Chhattisgarh Rajyotsava celebrations were once again held at the Science College Ground, Raipur, the venue of the inaugural event in 2000.
 Since 2024, the festival has been organised at the Rajyotsava Maidan in Tuta, Naya Raipur, which serves as the state’s permanent venue for the foundation day celebrations.
 Each year, the Rajyotsava is celebrated with a new and unique theme that highlights a specific aspect of the state’s culture, development, or heritage.

-The 3–5 day festival showcases a cultural extravaganza that depicts culture and tradition of Chhattisgarh and the role of tribes that the state has inherited.
-Over many years, the events had been witnessed by many political figureheads as well as Indian celebrities including Narendra Modi, Pranab Mukharjee, vocalist Sukhwinder Singh, Krishnkumar Kunnath and others.
+The 3–5-day festival showcases a cultural extravaganza that depicting the culture and traditions of Chhattisgarh and the role of tribes that the state has inherited.
+Over many years, the events have been attended by many political leaders as well as Indian celebrities including Narendra Modi, Pranab Mukharjee, vocalist Sukhwinder Singh, Krishnakumar Kunnath and others.